Best Long Distance Running Shoes

-Saucony Kinvara 7
+9. Saucony Kinvara 7

-This pair of shoes offers great support through the use of lightweight synthetic materials that offers flexibility in the mid-sole and fore-foot areas and great cushioning and support in the heel area as well.
-The shoe is designed to move with and offer changing support as your foot needs it.
+This pair of shoes offer great support through the use of lightweight synthetic materials that offers flexibility in the mid-sole and fore-foot areas and great cushioning and support in the heel area as well.
+The shoe is designed to move with and offer to change support as your foot needs it.
 There is no rigidity here, just support that moves with you.
 It should be noted, however, that it doesn’t offer quite the amount of support and stability often needed by people with flat feet or wider feet.

-The majority of the people found these shoes to not only to be very well-fitting but also comfortable, despite a wide variety of foot types and shapes.
+The majority of the people found these shoes not only to be very well-fitting but also comfortable, despite a wide variety of foot types and shapes.
 The removable insole allowed for a more customized fit, and the extremely flexible outsole made it easy for the shoe to conform nicely to the foot and move with it easily when in use.

 The rubber sole and lightweight and breathable material provide great protection overall from dirt and debris.
-In addition, the stability technology built into the sole of the shoe helps to keep everything aligned just the way you need it, when you need it.
+In addition, the stability technology built into the sole of the shoe helps to keep everything aligned just the way you need it when you need it.